 Once you step inside, you can opt for an audio tour or read the information boards that explain the history of the monument quite comprehensively.
 There are many murals, stone/marble and other objects displayed inside the Colosseum.

 When you walk up the first floor, you can see the huge tiered seating inside.
 Try imagining the gladiators fighting off the wild animals or each other with the huge crowds cheering them on!
 This is a must-do attraction for anyone visiting Rome, so be prepared for the crowds.
 It is best to go as early as possible in the morning or quite late in the evening just before closing time.
+My daughter loved our time here so I would recommend this as one of the things to do in Rome with kids.

 We decided to start the day by walking up to one of the most popular museums in Rome – the Capitoline Museums.
 Dating from 1471, the Capitoline Museums are the world’s oldest public museums.
 There were more people outside on Capitoline Hill than inside the museums.
 The Capitoline Hill has nice views of the Forum on the backside.